SEO for Real Estate Agents: The 2026 SEO Guide for Agents

 Keep content fresh and accurate

-Here’s a starting set of keywords — you’ll need to localize (e.g. insert your city/neighborhood) and expand:
+Here’s a starting set of keywords or real estate websites, you’ll need to localize (e.g. insert your city/neighborhood) and expand:

 Keyword